GrumpyCockatiel/Raydreams.GMailer/README.md

 You will need a GMail API Client ID and Secret which you can create on Google Cloud.

-I'll add intructions on how to do this later but it's pretty much like creating any other API Key.
+I'll add [intructions](https://developers.google.com/gmail/api/auth/web-server) on how to do this later but it's pretty much like creating any other API Key.

 ## App Configuration

 You will need to add an `appsettings.json` file to your project with the added section **AppConfig** in the JSON root.
 You can hard code these values in the AppConfig Class to get started.
+I use appsettings over App.config so I can load by Configuation.

 Just add a new file called `appsettings.json` to the Project Level and set it's **Copy to Output Directory** property to `Always Copy`.
 Add your own Client ID, Client Secret, GMail Account ID and address you want to forward to.

+Copy and Paste the below and edit:

 ```
 {